dupdob/AocAutomaton/README.md

 ### Solver with separated parser
 This abstract class offers a method to parse data outside of the solving logic.
-This design is perfect as soon as converting the input data to some specialized structure that will be stored as fields/properties.
+This design is perfect as soon as you want need to convert the input data to some specialized structure that will be stored as fields/properties.
 Parsing occurs only once per solver.

 ``` [Csharp]
+// this class definition is for documentation purpose
+// actual definition is different
 public class SolverWithParser
 {
   // provides the puzzle data